by Paul Shaw. Excerpt from Letter Arts Review vol. 13, no. 2 (1996). 27 pp.; 52 images (in black-and-white and color); page design by Rick Cusick.

 by Paul Shaw.
 32 pages; 8.5 × 7 inches; 35 images (6 in color); set in Schneider Antiqua; paperback; designed by Michael Clark.

 The only monograph on German calligrapher and type designer Werner Schneider.
-Print edition OUT OF PRINT 2019; a PDF with additional images in color is available.
+Out-of-print; a PDF edition with additional images in color is available.

 by Silvano Fassina, trans.
 Judyth Smith and Paul Shaw.
 Seattle and New York Legacy of Letters, 1997 containing “Scritturea e comunicazione visiva” by Giovanni Lussu, “Memoria delle lettere romane” by James Mosley, and “Maiuscole romane.
 Cinque itinerari per le strade di Roma” by Silvano Fassina.
 First edition of a special double issue of Calligrafia (1995) edited by Kathy Frate, Giovanni Lussu, Anna Ronchi, Daniele Turchi and Mauro Zennaro.
 Edition of 1000 copies, 72 pages; 2 maps; 65 photographs (B&W) 9.5 × 6.25 inches (oblong); paperback designed by Garrett Boge.